microbiomedata/metaMS/docs/index_lipid.rst

    (https://metabref.emsl.pnnl.gov/)

 The in-silico lipid spectra in the database are generated from the LipidBlast database (v68), found at https://systemsomicslab.github.io/compms/msdial/main.html.
-Note that there is no retention time in the PNNL version of the database.
+Note that there is no retention time in the PNNL version of the database and the workflow does not use retention time scoring.

 Test datasets
 -------------